hungovercoders-blog/datagriff/docs/_posts/2023-04-30-terraform-azure-data/2023-04-30-terraform-azure-data.md

 ## Deploy Resource Group with Github Action

 If you haven't already ensure your local repository is synched to your github account.
-I called my repo azure.platform.data.
+I called my repo platform.azure.data.

 Next create a team API token in your [terraform cloud organisation](https://app.terraform.io/app/organizations).
 Copy this value.